hashicorp/terraform/docs/resource-instance-change-lifecycle.md

 `PlanResourceChange` is actually called twice per run for each resource type.

-The first call is during the planning phase, before Terraform prints out a diff to the user for confirmation.
+The first call is during the planning phase, before mnptu prints out a diff to the user for confirmation.
 Because no changes at all have been applied at that point, the given **Configuration** may contain unknown values as placeholders for the results of expressions that derive from unknown values of other resource instances.
 The result of this initial call is the **Initial Planned State**.

-If the user accepts the plan, Terraform will call `PlanResourceChange` a second time during the apply step, and that call is guaranteed to have a wholly-known **Configuration** with any values from upstream dependencies taken into account already.
+If the user accepts the plan, mnptu will call `PlanResourceChange` a second time during the apply step, and that call is guaranteed to have a wholly-known **Configuration** with any values from upstream dependencies taken into account already.
 The result of this second call is the **Final Planned State**.

-Terraform Core compares the final with the initial planned state, enforcing the following additional constraints along with those listed above:
+mnptu Core compares the final with the initial planned state, enforcing the following additional constraints along with those listed above:

 * Any attribute that had a known value in the **Initial Planned State** must